maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 Library Type
 ~~~~~~~~~~~~~~~

-The CEL-seq2 protocol produces reads where read 2 maps in sense direction.
+The CEL-seq2 protocol produces reads where read 2 maps in sense direction (:code:`library_type: 1`).
+After barcodes are transferred to read 2, the workflow continues in single-end mode.

 Split lib
 ~~~~~~~~~